KalterTod/Notes/test/README.md

 	});

 	/*
-	*** Now that we have everything set up, we need a test case
+	*** Now that we have everything set up, we need to test
 	*** The acceptance criteria for the feature that a person be able to add new note
 	*** Is that there be exactly ONE new message in the database with the user_name
 	*** We created at the beginning of the script.